 The Taiko Community Alliance empowers the people and advances the art of taiko.

 The TCA leadership is made up of a group of recognized taiko leaders representing the geographic and artistic diversity of the community.
 After the TCA was incorporated in the State of California and established a bank account, the JACCC agreed to turn over the account balance containing profits from previous conferences.
-These funds would serve as seed money for the next conference, which is planned for Summer 2015.
+These funds would serve as seed money for the first conference hosted by TCA in Las Vegas in June 2015.